Get Your Sh*t Together Day: The Secret to Getting Things Done

 This post may contain affiliate links, which means I receive a small portion of sales for compensation, at no cost to you.
 All opinions about any products and/or companies are entirely my own.
 Thank you for supporting Crunchy Hippie Life!

 Have you ever wondered how to “get it all done”?
-Or if “getting it all done” was even possible?
+Or if “getting things done” was even possible?
 I work full-time, I’m a wife and mommy to two very active little boys, and I’m building this blog into a full-time gig.
-There is never enough time for all the things I want to, but I have had a lot of people ask how I manage to handle everything that I do accomplish on the daily.
+There is never enough time for all the things I want to, but I have had a lot of people ask about my time management systems that help me reach my goals and accomplish all my tasks on the daily.

 The thing is, I didn’t always get everything done.
-I used to be extremely disorganized, hardcore procrastinator, and okay with just surviving my days.
+I used to be extremely disorganized, a hardcore procrastinator, and okay with just surviving my days.
 I thought being late or disorganized or constantly behind was fine (even normal) because I was working and had a baby, but I realized the legacy I was teaching my son was just to survive.
-I decided just surviving wasn’t going to be one of the life lessons I wanted to leave my son, and I could actually accomplish so much more with my life if I just applied a small amount of diligence.
-Discipline and reaching goals are definitely traits I want to teach!
+I decided just surviving wasn’t going to be one of the life lessons I wanted to leave my son, and I could actually accomplish so much more with my life if I just applied a small amount of diligence and time management.
+Discipline and reaching smart goals are definitely traits I want to teach!

 With a little big of planning, I’ve figured out how to actually put the tedious parts of life on autopilot to create space for the best moments.
 I call this weekly practice my “Get Your Sh*t Together” (or GYST day), and it’s become my favorite day of the week!

 I realized that the things that took up the most time in my week were small, mundane events I had been avoiding or didn’t plan ahead for during the week.
 Since Monday is a new work week, Sunday seemed like the best time to GYST.